1810 All Over Again

 “Many jobs place women of power straight in the public eye, in cases where pregnancy could make or break the result or success of their career… After all, a loss of business revenue and/or loss of a career could quickly result in financial insecurity… Some of these women have worked too hard for too long to sacrifice their positions in the career world.
 They cannot afford to be pregnant.
 Literally.

 The United States is an outlier when it comes to surrogacy.
 In most of the world, surrogacy is either illegal or tightly regulated.
 Even in the rest of the US, surrogacy has controls as to the profitability of the procedure.
 California, however, is the wild west of surrogacy and has virtually no restrictions on the surrogates, agencies or providers.
-Bizarrely, California is the center for reverse medical tourism, where people come from China and Europe, to circumvent laws against surrogacy and “purchase” a child without the hassles of pregnancy.
-(When you are on the opposite of China on a moral issue, you need to really reevaluate your morality, and probably take a shower).
+Bizarrely, California is the center for reverse medical tourism.
+People come from China and Europe to circumvent their laws against surrogacy, and can “purchase” a child without the hassles of pregnancy in the USA.
+(When you are on the opposite of China on a moral issue, you need to really reevaluate your morality, and probably take a shower.)
 To quote Dr. Vicken Sahakian, of the Los Angeles’ Pacific Fertility Center, a glamorous facility on Wilshire Boulevard, “Money talks.
 If you have money, you’re going to have a baby… I believe in this type of science.
 I believe in family balancing, gender selection, selecting out abnormal embryos, using egg donors, sperm donors, this is what I do.
-I love what I do”.(8) (I think Dr. Joseph Mengele also loved his work, and also did a lot of “selecting” when the trains arrived at Auschwitz).
+I love what I do (8).”
+(I think Dr. Joseph Mengele also loved his work and also did a lot of “selecting” when the trains arrived at Auschwitz.)
 Commenting on social surrogacy, Sahakian said, “I don’t have issues with it.
 If you’re a 28-year-old model or an actor and you get pregnant, you’re going to lose your job – you will.
-If you want to use a surrogate, I’ll help you”.(8) Sahakian is pretty loquacious, he goes on, “The women looking for social surrogacy tend not to be the biggest celebrities.
+If you want to use a surrogate, I’ll help you (8).”
+Sahakian is pretty loquacious, he goes on, “The women looking for social surrogacy tend not to be the biggest celebrities.
 Hollywood stars have the leverage to call the shots when it comes to schedules, and can have more confidence that their careers will be waiting for them after they have a baby.
 The typical candidates are models and actors who are doing well but haven’t yet made their name.
 They tell me point blank, ‘If I get pregnant, I will lose my part.
 I work, I don’t have time because of work.
-I model, I act, I look good like this and I don’t want to disfigure my body.’”
-(8)
+I model, I act, I look good like this and I don’t want to disfigure my body (8).'”

-Obviously, people purchasing surrogate services are wealthy, with all of the socioeconomic characteristics of wealth, that is, education, health, comfort, leisure, etc. The surrogate mothers, on the other hand, tend to be lower to middle-income, less educated (less than one-third have gone to college), younger and have previously carried at least one child to term.(9) Given San Diego’s proximity to the Southern Border, is it perhaps less curious that San Diego is the center of the center of the US surrogacy industry?
-In true sweat-shop tradition, the surrogates get about $30,000 for their 9 months effort.(10)
+Obviously, people purchasing surrogate services are wealthy, with all of the socioeconomic characteristics of wealth, that is, education, health, comfort, leisure, etc. The surrogate mothers, on the other hand, tend to be lower to middle-income, less educated (less than one-third have gone to college), younger and have previously carried at least one child to term (9).
+Given San Diego’s proximity to the Southern Border, is it perhaps less curious that San Diego is the center of the US surrogacy industry?
+In true sweat-shop tradition, the surrogates get about $30,000 for their 9 months effort (10).

 My friends, if you do not find this offensive, you must be asleep.
-After the Revolutionary war, the population of slaves in the US greatly expanded.
-Even though the transatlantic slave trade ended in 1808, the Southern slave population increased from about 1.1 million in 1810 to nearly 4 million in 1860.(12) (Ring any bells, in this bloodlust for abortion post-Dobbs?)
-One would have thought that, after the Civil War, one of the bloodiest conflicts in history with the greatest loss of life sustained by US citizens in any war, before or since,(13) we would have settled the idea that humans are not property.
+After the Revolutionary War, the population of slaves in the US greatly expanded.
+Even though the transatlantic slave trade ended in 1808, the Southern slave population increased from about 1.1 million in 1810 to nearly 4 million in 1860 (12).
+(Ring any bells in this bloodlust for abortion post-Dobbs?)
+One would have thought that, after the Civil War, one of the bloodiest conflicts in history with the greatest loss of life sustained by US citizens in any war, before or since (13), we would have settled the idea that humans are not property.
 Apparently not.
 Perhaps that is the need of the pro-abortion lobby, to deny the humanity of unborn human life.
-If something is a decorative accessory, property, rather than a person, it is so much easier to throw it away when something new comes into fashion.
+If something is a decorative accessory, or property, rather than a person, it is so much easier to throw “it” away when something new comes into fashion.

 Children are not fashion accessories and they are not entitlements.
 Just because someone “wants” a child, for whatever reason, they should not be able to circumvent nature and obtain a child.
 As Christians, we have love and empathy for LGBT/trans people, as they are children of God and our friends, relatives and neighbors, but we should not condone or facilitate their sinful lifestyle and, certainly, their ability to have children through IVF, surrogacy or other means, is an abomination.
 Similarly, undergoing IVF and then purchasing a surrogate to carry the child to term, because of a fear of stretchmarks, or derailing a second-rate acting career is abhorrent.
 As we have previously discussed, IVF, even for infertile couples, is a sin.
 One of the privileges of womanhood is the feeling of one’s own child, moving and kicking in her abdomen.
 It is a special gift that no man will ever experience and many women are unable to experience.
-Flesh from flesh and blood from blood, this forms the unbreakable and eternal bond between a mother and child.
+Flesh from flesh and blood from blood forms the unbreakable and eternal bond between a mother and child.
 Childbearing is hard and childrearing is hard.
 Without that bond, I suspect raising a child is even harder and thus, we give great honor to adoptive parents.
 Is it any wonder, however, that when parents see children as an accessory, rather than the spiritual gift they are, abuse and neglect are common?
-Children of same-sex couples are far more likely to become homosexual themselves and are far more likely to experience parental molestation than children of heterosexual couples.(14) Recently there was tremendous tabloid outcry when the activist gay male parents of 2 adopted children (one in third-grade and the other in fourth-grade) were found to be molesting, making pornographic videos and prostituting them out to a ring of pedophiles in an affluent suburb of Atlanta.(15) Frankly, I am surprised that anyone was surprised.
-This is what comes of “everyone who wants a child, should have a child”.
+Children of same-sex couples are far more likely to become homosexual themselves and are far more likely to experience parental molestation than children of heterosexual couples (14).
+Recently there was a tremendous tabloid outcry when the activist gay male parents of two adopted children (one in third grade and the other in fourth grade) were found to be molesting, making pornographic videos and prostituting them out to a ring of pedophiles in an affluent suburb of Atlanta (15).
+Frankly, I am surprised that anyone was surprised.
+This is what comes of “everyone who wants a child, should have a child.”

 As it always is, the Catholic position on this question is direct, simple and true.
 Children are a special gift from God, given to a man and woman, in sexual consort within a marriage.
 From the moment of conception to natural death, they are unique and worthy persons, created in the image and likeness of God.
 Children are neither property, nor accessories, and creating them in a laboratory and paying a woman to carry their pregnancy, for whatever reason, but especially out of convenience or vanity, is a grave moral evil.
 Even in a purely secular context, artificial reproduction and surrogate pregnancy treat people as chattel and property, leading to horrendous problems when, inevitably, these superficial relationships fall apart.
 IVF should be illegal.
 Embryo creation and storage should be illegal.
 Gestational surrogacy, particularly social surrogacy, should be illegal, as it is in most of the civilized world.